Wisconsin Veterans Museum 20th Annual

 Talking Spirits Cemetery Tour CANDLELIT TOURS at Forest Hill Cemetery

 Friday, October 12th 5:30 – 8:00 pm

-Experience the evening at the cemetery with the Candlelit Tours of Forest Hill Cemetery.
+Experience the evening and day at Forest Hill Cemetery with, Candlelit Tours on Friday, October 12, 5:30 – 8:00 PM and Public Day Tours on Saturday, October 13, 12:00 PM – 4:00 PM.
 On the 90-minute walking tour, local actors share Civil War and World War I stories through portrayals of Wisconsin soldiers and citizens buried at Forest Hill Cemetery.

 Rain Date: October 13th.

 Don’t want to miss out?
 Click here to join our mailing list to receive updates on Cemetery Tour 2018 and other Wisconsin Veterans Museum events.

 Held each fall at the beautiful Forest Hill Cemetery in Madison, this award-winning living history program illuminates the lives of many prominent and lesser known-figures in Wisconsin history.
 In honor of the 100th Anniversary of the end of World War I, the 2018 tours will focus on the contributions of Wisconsin’s soldiers and citizens during the Civil War and World War I. Local actors and actresses don period dress, giving viewers a first-person encounter through scripted vignettes.
 Tour guides lead informative discussions of the cemetery’s rich history during the 90-minute walking tour.

 2018 Talking Spirits Cemetery Tours XX – Featured Stories